EcoDynForecast/FREC3004_EnvInformatics_Class/Module6_Terrestrial_Carbon_Flux/Module6_Carbon_Fluxes_Student.md

 Step 1: Hypothesize how you expect air temperature to influence RE.

-**Question 9:** Give your hypothesis for how RE varies with temperature.
+**Question 10:** Give your hypothesis for how RE varies with temperature.

-**Answer 9:**
+**Answer 10:**

-Step 2: Examine the relationship between NEP and temperature (`TA_F`) at night by using the NIGHT variable to select only the data that are identified as occuring at NIGHT (see NIGHT column in the data) and ploting TA\_F on the x-axis and NEP on the y-axis
+Step 2: Examine the relationship between NEP and temperature (`TA_F`) at night by using the NIGHT variable to select only the data that are identified as occurring at NIGHT (see NIGHT column in the data) and plotting TA\_F on the x-axis and NEP on the y-axis

 ``` r
 #INSERT CODE